bartonlp/site-class/docs/files.md

 EOF;
 ```

 These 'xxxFile' files return their contents.
 The $arg array is created form the argument passed to the 'getPageTopBottom' method.
-The 'getPageTopBottom' method also has access to the SiteClass '$this' property.
+The 'getPageTopBottom' method also has access to the SiteClass '\$this' property.

 You will see if you delve into the SiteClass code that many things can be passed to the getPageTopBottom method, and the various sub-methods, but the standard things are: